3-year-old with left-sided facial edema

 - Sample purulent exudate, ultrasound-guided needle aspiration; culture, Gram stain

-- Ultrasound ⇒ increased blood flow through gland, enlargement, nodules
+- Ultrasound ⇒ increased blood flow through the gland, enlargement, nodules

 - CT scan ⇒ extension of inflammation to surrounding tissue